Banksia spinulosa: Description

 The hairpin banksia usually occurs as a multi-stemmed lignotuberous shrub 1–3 m tall and 1–2 m across.
 Alternatively, it may be single-stemmed and lacking a lignotuber, in which case it is often taller, up to 5 m high.
 It has grey or grey-brown smooth bark with lenticels.
 The long, narrow leaves are 3–10 cm in length, 1–8 mm wide and more or less linear in shape.
 Leaf edges are either serrate for the entire leaf length (collina) or toward the apex only (spinulosa), though the margins may be recurved and hence serrations not evident as in those from the Carnarvon Gorge.
 Immature leaves, which may also be seen after bushfire, are broader and serrated.
 Leaf undersides have fine white hairs in the case of the varieties spinulosa and collina and pale brown in cunninghamii and neoanglica.

 The distinctive inflorescences or flower spikes occur over a short period through autumn and early winter.
 A spike may contain hundreds or thousands of individual flowers, each of which consists of a tubular perianth made up of four united tepals, and one long wiry style.
 Characteristic of the taxonomic section in which it is placed, the styles are hooked rather than straight.
 The style ends are initially trapped inside the upper perianth parts, but break free at anthesis.
 In Banksia spinulosa the spikes are cylindrical, about 6–7 cm wide and 6–15 cm tall, yellow to golden orange in colour, with styles varying from yellow to pink, maroon, or black.
 Styles of various colours may be found within metres of each other in some areas such as in the Georges River National Park, and Catherine Hill Bay, while other populations may have uniformly black, red or gold styles.
 Though not terminal, the flower spikes are fairly prominently displayed.
 Partly emerging from the foliage, they arise from two- to three-year-old stem nodes.

-The hairpin banksia's infructescence is a typical Banksia cone-like structure, with up to 100 crowded embedded follicles which are 1–2.4 centimetres (⅓–1 in) in diameter; these generally remain closed until burnt by bushfire.
+The hairpin banksia's infructescence is a typical Banksia cone-like structure, with up to 100 crowded embedded follicles which are 1–2.4 cm in diameter; these generally remain closed until burnt by bushfire.
 The nonlignotuberous subspecies cunninghamii is killed by fire and regenerates from seed, while the others regenerate from buds around the base of the lignotuber.
 Old flower spikes fade to brown, then grey with age.
 Old flower parts usually persist for a long time, giving the infructescence a hairy appearance.
 In Central and North Queensland, old cones of both var. spinulosa and var. collina are generally bare.